Earning College Credit through EFE

 When will articulated credit appear on my college transcript?

 The admissions office at the post-secondary school of choice will best be able to provide the answer to this question.
-Back to top.

 My EFE class is a dual-enrolled program.
 Is that different than articulated credit?

 Dual-enrollment is different than articulated credit.
 A student that is participating in a dual-enrolled program is taking an actual course(s) at the local community college, taught by a community college instructor rather than at the high school facility.
 The students will receive credit from the community college for the course(s) that they are taking and will also receive high school credit.
 A student who is getting articulated credit for a course is not enrolled at the community college, but receives articulated credit due to the similarity of content between the high school program and the community college course.
-Back to top.

 How does getting college school credit for my EFE class save time?

 Students who start college with some college credit already under their belt have more time and flexibility in their college semester schedule to enroll in other classes of interest.
 This allows the student to take higher level courses sooner, to take lighter course loads allowing more time to study, or provide opportunities for other activities such as part-time employment.
 In addition, EFE classes help prepare students for college-level coursework in terms of study skills and familiarity with subject content, which may even save time studying during first-semester classes because students study more efficiently.
-Back to top.